dermrvn-code/BRSKI-PY/readme.md

    py install.py
    ```

-Now you have successfully installed and can use the BRSKI Python Implementation.
+Now everything is successfully installed and the BRSKI Python Implementation can be used.

 ## Usage